bit101/tones/README.md

 The play method can be used in a few different ways:

-1. Play a tone at a specific frequency:
+1. Play a tone at a specific frequency.
+2. Play a named note in the default 4th octave.
+3. Play a named note in a specific octave.

+Examples:

 	tones.play(440);		// plays a 440 hz tone

-2. Play a named note in the default 4th octave:

-	tones.play("c");		// plays a C note in the 4th octave. tones.play("c#");		// plays a C sharp note in the 4th octave. tones.play("eb");		// plays an E flat note in the 4th octave.

-3. Play a named note in a specific octave:

-	tones.play("c", 2);		// plays a C note in the 2nd octave.
+	tones.play("c");		// plays a C note in the 4th octave. tones.play("c#");		// plays a C sharp note in the 4th octave. tones.play("eb");		// plays an E flat note in the 4th octave. tones.play("c", 2);		// plays a C note in the 2nd octave.

 Named notes are case insensitive. "c" is the same as "C".

 There are also a few properties that affect the sound of the tone played.
 Set these before playing a tone and they will affect all future tones played.